 See all problems of the 2006 GMC Envoy.

 While driving down the highway, my GMC Envoy xl shuddered then stalled.
 The ses light and reduced power light came on causing an extreme safety hazard as we were on a highway (speed limit 65 mph).
 The dealer, regal automotive in lakeland stated that the computer that controls the drive train lost contact with the vehicle.
 They informed us that this is a common problem with the Envoy and that they have a service bulletin for a program update.
 However, no recall have been issued.
-The failure date was Wednesday, July 5, 2006.

 See all problems of the 2004 GMC Envoy.

 Continued electrical problems with 2002 GMC Envoy.
 Such as on-star telephone along with radio/cd player, all four doors failing to lock or open including the back hatch.
 Service air bag light and engine check lights coming on.
 Reprogram engine/transmission module, also telephone antenna replaced, short in wiring located due to rubbing/pinching during construction, replaced wiring harness.
 Hundreds of dollars required to identify short in wiring.
 Transmission operates sluggish until warmed-up vehicle feels as if the brakes are on until it has moved several blocks.